dotnet/docs/docs/csharp/fundamentals/types/index.md

 :::code language="csharp" source="../../programming-guide/types/snippets/index/Program.cs" ID="DeclarationAndAssignment":::

 An [`interface`](../../language-reference/keywords/interface.md) cannot be directly instantiated using the [`new`](../../language-reference/operators/new-operator.md) operator.
-Instead, create and assign an instance of a class who implements the interface.
+Instead, create and assign an instance of a class that implements the interface.
 Consider the following example:

 :::code language="csharp" source="../../programming-guide/types/snippets/index/Program.cs" ID="InterfaceDeclaration":::